• Skip to primary navigation

 Once the dough has doubled in bulk place it on a lightly floured work surface and press down gently into a rectangle.

-Use a to roll out the dough, into an elongated rectangle. roughly 25 centimeters X 40 centimeters.
+Roll out the dough into an elongated rectangle. roughly 25 centimeters X 40 centimeters.
+(10 x 16 inches)

 Make sure that the butter for the filling is extremely warm, and that you can easily spread it across the dough without pressing down the dough.